Ebony Horsewomen, Inc. Equestrian and Therapeutic Center: Organization history

-Ebony Horsewomen, Inc. Equestrian and Therapeutic Center is a nationally recognized 501(c) (3) nonprofit equine therapeutic organization founded by CEO Patricia E. Kelly, who is a veteran of the United States Marines and long-time community leader who initially started the organization as an equestrian club for Black-women equestrians.
-Patricia Kelly wanted to help improve the quality of life in her community, so Ebony Horsewomen soon became a full-service equine therapeutic center which houses horses, small therapy animals, and agriculture.
-The organization is a 36-year institution in Hartford's historic, 693-acre Keney Park area in the Northend.
+Ebony Horsewomen, Inc. Equestrian and Therapeutic Center is a nationally recognized 501(c) (3) nonprofit equine therapeutic organization founded by CEO Patricia E. Kelly, a veteran of the United States Marines and long-time community leader who initially started the organization as an equestrian club for Black-women equestrians.
+Patricia Kelly wanted to help improve the quality of life in her community, so Ebony Horsewomen soon became a full-service equine therapeutic center housing horses, small therapy animals, and agriculture.
+The organization is a 36-year-old institution in Hartford's historic 693-acre Keney Park area in the Northend.
 Ebony Horsewomen Equestrian and Therapeutic Center is nationally recognized and has won numerous awards for helping empower youth.
-Patricia Kelly is in the National Cowgirl Hall of Fame and Museum, an inductee in the National Multicultural Western Heritage Museum Hall of Fame, and a CNN Top 10 Hero who has made appearances on The Queen Latifah Show and The Dr. Oz Show to talk about the work Ebony Horsewomen does in their community.
+Patricia Kelly is in the National Cowgirl Hall of Fame and Museum, an inductee in the National Multicultural Western Heritage Museum Hall of Fame, and a CNN Top 10 Hero who has made appearances on The Queen Latifah Show and The Dr. Oz Show to discuss the work Ebony Horsewomen does in their community.

 Programs

-Ebony Horsewomen provides workshops for mental health professionals, equine-assisted psychotherapy for families, youth, first responders and military veterans, therapeutic riding lessons, and equine youth programs.
-Program participants have access to fully equipped horse stables, a cooking cottage, outdoor riding rings and an heated indoor riding arena for year-round therapy and lessons, and close proximity to a variety of small farm animals which makes for a nurturing learning environment and memorable experiences.
+Ebony Horsewomen offers workshops for mental health professionals, equine-assisted psychotherapy for families, youth, first responders, and military veterans, therapeutic riding lessons, and equine youth programs.
+Participants in these programs have access to fully equipped horse stables, a cooking cottage, outdoor riding rings, and a heated indoor riding arena for year-round therapy and lessons.
+In addition, the facility is in close proximity to a variety of small farm animals, which creates a nurturing learning environment and enhances the overall experience.

+Mary Fields Horse & Heritage Museum

+The Mary Fields Horse & Heritage Museum opened to the public in October 2025.
+Located on the Ebony Horsewomen campus, the museum honors the legacy of Black Cowboys and Indigenous horsemen and women.
+The museum is named for “Stagecoach Mary” Fields, a Black woman who worked as a mail carrier in Montana between 1895 and 1903.